Destiny-01/celo-price-prediction/apps/contracts/README.md

 - Never commit your `.env` file with real private keys
 - Use a dedicated wallet for development/testing
-- Test thoroughly on Alfajores before mainnet deployment
+- Test thoroughly on Sepolia before mainnet deployment
 - Consider using a hardware wallet for mainnet deployments

 ## 📚 Learn More